-Pennswood Village is a retirement community situated on 82 acres.
+Pennswood Village is a retirement community situated on 82 acres in suburban Pennsylvania.
 Born of a public-private partnership, the 1999 Pennswood Village redevelopment and expansion was planned to address local traffic safety and regional stormwater management issues.
 Faithful to the community’s founding on Quaker values, the redevelopment expresses the Friends’ respect for all individuals, sanctity of life, and stewardship of the land as a wetlands park shared with neighbors and wildlife.
 The sinuous topography mimics the function of a natural riparian stream corridor channel, managing not only the site’s runoff, but also that of adjacent properties and the highly developed outlying watershed areas.
 Swales, wetlands, and meadows with carefully selected native grasses, shrubs and trees slow runoff, create a pollutant removal train, and recharge groundwater, as well as create a place of serene beauty.

 - 13 acres of wet meadows and bioswales manage large volumes of stormwater from on and off site, mimicking the function of a riparian corridor floodplain.

 - The stormwater management system begins with a semicircular outfall structure constructed from local Bucks County brownstone, reflecting the building traditions of the region.
 A series of pipes direct runoff here from Route 413 and the contributing watershed.